European School, Luxembourg I: Boulevard de la Foire

 Parents working for the European Coal and Steel Community established the school in 1953.
 It became necessary to establish a new school when many European children from varying language backgrounds appeared.

-When the school was founded it was located on the premises of a former furniture shop in the Limpertsberg quarter of Luxembourg city.
+When the school was founded it was located on the premises of a former furniture shop in the Limpertsberg district of Luxembourg City.
 It initially had 72 students.
 The school later moved to Villa Lentz in Hollerich.
 In 1956 construction began on a new building, located on Boulevard de la Foire, just outside the city centre.
-The building was opened in 1957, on 11 December.
-This building today houses the language teaching centre of Luxembourg.
+The building was opened on 11 December 1957.
+This building now houses Luxembourg's National Institute of Languages (INLL).
 The first students graduated in 1959; the graduating class was 23.

-At a later date, the school moved to a new site on the Kirchberg plateau, another quarter of Luxembourg city.
 During the late 80s, the school re-used the building at Boulevard de la Foire, as an overflow school for three age groups of the primary school.
-Since the end of the 1990s, the old building at Boulevard de la Foire has no longer been used by the European School.

 Kirchberg

-European Parliament President Roberta Metsola giving a speech at the school in 2023.
+European Parliament President Roberta Metsola giving a speech at the school's reception hall in 2023.

+The Boulevard de la Foire building was designed for a maximum capacity of 700 pupils, but by 1969, that number had ballooned to 1,557, with classes having to be held in every space possible, including in the attic, hallways and corridors.
+To remedy this, in November 1969, the Chamber of Deputies approved the construction of new premises for the school on the then largely undeveloped Kirchberg plateau, at a total cost of 363 million LUF.
+The school building on Kirchberg, at the time composed only of what are now blocks A, B and C, was designed by architect Paul Kayser and completed in September 1973, being formally inaugurated on 4 June 1975 in the presence of Grand Duke Jean and Grand Duchess Joséphine-Charlotte.

-The school progressively moved to Kirchberg in the 1990s.
-At the end of the 1990s, the grounds on Kirchberg were completely redesigned.
-Old buildings were demolished and new ones (e.g. a new primary school building, an extension of the secondary school building and a new theatre building) were built, though three blocks of the old Secondary school (the current A, B and C blocks) were left standing.
-T and L blocks were added due to high number of students.
-In 2012, the school relocated a large portion of students to a second European School of Luxembourg campus, situated in Mamer.
-3 years after the separation, it was decided that only T block will be conserved, while L is due to be demolished.
+At the end of the 1990s, due to the consistent growth of the student population, the grounds on Kirchberg were completely redesigned.
+Old buildings were demolished and new ones (e.g. a new primary school building, an extension of the secondary school building and a new theatre building) were built, though three blocks of the secondary school (the current A, B and C blocks) were left standing.
+The new buildings went into use starting in September 1999.
+The prefabricated T and L blocks were added due to the high number of students.
+In 2012, the school relocated a large portion of students to a second European School of Luxembourg campus, situated in Bertrange.
+The L block was later demolished, its grounds replaced with a basketball court, though the T block remained standing.

 In 2014 the Luxembourgish government signed an agreement for the European Schools to accept 100 more students in their English and French sections.

-The school is due to be served by an extension of line T1 of the Luxembourg City tramway by 2027.
+The school is due to be served by new branch of the Luxembourg City tramway by Autumn 2027.